Juan Gargiulo

-Juan Pablo Gargiulo (born 16 January 1992) is an Argentine footballer who plays as a defender for Eccellenza side Albenga.
+Juan Pablo Gargiulo (born 16 January 1992) is an Argentine footballer who plays as a defender for Italian Serie D club Cairese.

 Club career

 Gargiulo started his career in his home town club Aldosivi, playing in the Primera B Nacional.
 He signed to Spain in 2016 to lower league team Quintanar del Rey.
 He spent here only 7 months, before he was sold to Marbella.
 On the next day, the Segunda División B team loaned him to Italian Lega Pro side Mantova.
 At the end of 2016–17 season, Serie D side Albissola signed him.

 On 30 July 2019, he joined Eccellenza side Albenga.